methi dal fry recipe with step by step photos – delicious yet simple dal fry with methi or fresh fenugreek leaves.

-the slight bitterness of the fenureek leaves gets balanced with the subtle sweetness of the dal. if the fenugreek you get is too bitter, then just sprinkle some salt and keep aside for 15-20 minutes. squeeze the leaves and then rinse them in water. then add these leaves to the tempering.
+the slight bitterness of the fenureek leaves gets balanced with the subtle sweetness of the pigeon pea lentils. if the fenugreek you get is too bitter, then just sprinkle some salt and keep aside for 15-20 minutes. squeeze the leaves and then rinse them in water. then add these leaves to the tempering.

 methi dal recipe details below:

 - 1 cup arhar dal/pigeon pea lentils, 200 grams